genefever/bingle/README.md

 2. Highlight some words(s) on a webpage.
 This will act as the search query.
 3. Right click on the highlighted word(s) and select 'Search on Bingle' from the dropdown list.
 4. Bingle will return the 3 most relevant search results based on the search query.
 The results will be displayed in a mini dropdown list at the top right corner of your Chrome web browser.
-5. Each dropdown card will contain a summary of the relevant search result along with a link to the corresponding Wikipedia page for that result.
+5. Each dropdown card will contain a summary of the most relevant search results, along with a link to the corresponding Wikipedia page for that result.

 ---